Digital-Health-AI-Startup/frontend-test-template/README.md

 As a developer, I want to add UI test coverage, e2e tests, or any other necessary tests so that I can ensure my submission works as expected.

-#### #8: Custom task

-Have something else in mind you’d like to do?
-We'd love to see it!
-If you choose to complete your own task, please bear in mind the following:

-- Use the tasks listed above as a general idea of the complexity we’re looking for, and keep in mind that we expect the entire challenge to take no longer than 4 hours.
-- Our users consist of hardworking clinicians who want to provide the best possible care for their patients.
-The task you choose to do should be something that enables clinicians to better use the system so that they can focus on doing what they’re good at!
-- While this is a frontend-focused challenge, if you’d like to flex your API muscles you would be more than welcome to do so.
-- If you have any questions or concerns about your idea, feel free to reach out!

 ## Additional Notes:

 Please make note of the following: